Mesaieed: Geography

 Mesaieed is located on the southeast coast, approximately 36 km south of Qatar's capital, Doha.
 It is a part of the Al Wakrah Municipality.

-Other distances include Al Wakrah – 21 km away, Umm Salal Ali – 63 km away, Madinat ash Shamal – 143 km away, Al Khor – 93 km away, and Dukhan – 74.6 km away.
+Mesaieed forms the eastern boundary of the southern desert region, which occupies 34.7% of Qatar's total area.
+Of the four sub-regions of the southern desert, Mesaieed is a part of the trapezoidal-shaped hamada sub-group, which has its western boundary at Abu Nakhla, the water pipeline running between the two demarcating the base of this zone.
+The surface is covered by a mosaic of closely packed pebbles and rock fragments or, in some places, by a thin layer of indurated mineral deposits forming a hard crust.

 The eastern section is situated over a low, rocky promontory which is enclosed by sabkhas on the coast.
 The sabkha region is 40 km long and between 7 km and 10 km wide.
 The southern portion of Mesaieed is characterized by sand dunes.
+These dunes are in a state of constant migration, propelled by the dominant north-northwestern wind known locally as shamal.
 To the northeast of the coast, where the residential section is located, there are sandy hillocks which lie 9 m above sea level.
 Roughly 262 hectares of mangroves are found around Mesaieed's coastline.

 The residual soils are overlain with aeolian deposits.
 It lies on limestone bedrock, which is found at depths 0.25 m to 8 m above sea level.
-The industrial area's strategic location and the high water table helps ensure that Mesaieed's groundwater remains unpolluted.
+The industrial area's strategic location and the high water table help ensure that Mesaieed's groundwater remains unpolluted.